Cooking Gorgeous

 Instructions

-• Add the eggs to the dough one at a time, mixing thoroughly after each addition to ensure even distribution.
+• Transfer the dough to the bowl of a stand mixer.
+Add the eggs one at a time, mixing well after each addition before adding the next.

 Video